EmaLinuxawy/btc-price-fetcher/README.md

-# CoinMarketCap Bitcoin Price Fetcher
+# CoinMarketCap and Binance Bitcoin Price Fetcher

-This Go script allows you to fetch Bitcoin (BTC) prices from CoinMarketCap using an API token provided as the `COIN_MARKET_CAP_TOKEN` environment variable.
+This Go script allows you to fetch Bitcoin (BTC) prices from both CoinMarketCap and Binance.
+It uses the CoinMarketCap API token provided as the `COIN_MARKET_CAP_TOKEN` environment variable and accesses the Binance API without a token.

 ## Prerequisites

-Before you can use this script, you need to obtain an API token from CoinMarketCap.
+Before using this script, you need to obtain an API token from CoinMarketCap.

 1. Visit the [CoinMarketCap Pro API](https://pro.coinmarketcap.com) website.
 2. Sign up or log in to your account.
 3. Generate an API token by following their documentation.

+## Features

+- Fetch BTC prices from CoinMarketCap and Binance APIs.
+- Uses context to manage and cancel HTTP requests effectively.
+- Handles OS signals for graceful termination of the script.
+- Saves fetched data to a CSV file for easy tracking.

 ## Installation